-Smart factories are aimed at the mass production, but at the same time maintaining maximum production flexibility.
+Smart factories are aimed at mass production, but at the same time maintaining maximum production flexibility.
 This is ensured by a high level of automation and robotization of the plant.
 Automated control systems of technological and production processes are widely used.
 Technologies of the Industrial Internet of Things (IIoT) provide machine-to-machine interaction of equipment.
-Production assets of an enterprise equipped with IPv6 sensors and communication devices are capable of manufacturing products almost without human.
+Production assets of an enterprise equipped with IPv6 sensors and communication devices are capable of manufacturing products almost without humans.
 Big data processing technologies allow to cope with growing information flows coming from sensors and automated control systems.

 Basic systems and technologies:

 - PCS — automated process control system.

 - APS (Advanced Planning and Scheduling) — synchronous (advanced) production planning.

 - MES (Manufacturing Execution System) is a production process control system.

 - Big Data.

 A virtual factory is a network of digital and “smart” factories, which also includes suppliers of materials, components, and services.
 A number of automated enterprise management systems are used to manage global supply chains and distributed production assets at such factories.
 With a proper degree of integration, they allow the development and use of a virtual model of all organizational, technological, logistical, and other processes that take place not only at the enterprise but at the level of distributed production assets and global supply chains, up to after-sales service.